Discouraged Ones

-Discouraged Ones (stylized discøuraged ønes) is the third full-length album by Katatonia, released on 27 April 1998.
+Discouraged Ones (stylized discøuraged ønes) is the third studio album by Swedish heavy metal band Katatonia, released on 27 April 1998.
 This is the only Katatonia album with bassist Micke Oretoft.
 It is also their last release with Jonas Renkse on drums; on future releases, he was the band's lead vocalist and contributed additional guitar work.
 According to Renkse, Discouraged Ones had sold roughly 20,000 copies as of 2001.